MicrosoftDocs/sql-docs/azure-sql/database/always-encrypted-enclaves-getting-started.md

 1. For **Resource group**, select **Create new**, enter a name for your resource group, and select **OK**.
 1. For **Database name** enter *ContosoHR*.
 1. For **Server**, select **Create new**, and fill out the **New server** form with the following values:
    - **Server name**: Enter *mysqlserver*, and add some characters for uniqueness.
 We can't provide an exact server name to use because server names must be globally unique for all servers in Azure, not just unique within a subscription.
-So enter something like mysqlserver135, and the portal lets you know if it is available or not.
+So enter something like mysqlserver135, and the portal lets you know if it's available or not.
    - **Server admin login**: Enter an admin login name, for example: *azureuser*.
    - **Password**: Enter a password that meets requirements, and enter it again in the **Confirm password** field.
    - **Location**: Select a location from the dropdown list.